 Hilo is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 45,393 people and ten constituent neighborhoods, Hilo is the third largest community in Hawaii.

 Housing costs in Hilo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hilo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hilo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hilo are a mix of both white- and blue-collar jobs.
 Overall, Hilo is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hilo who work in office and administrative support (16.42%), sales jobs (11.09%), and teaching (9.13%).

-One of the nice things about Hilo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hilo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Hilo in 2010 was $24,384, which is middle income relative to Hawaii and the nation.
 This equates to an annual income of $97,536 for a family of four.
 However, Hilo contains both very wealthy and poor people as well.